DiUS/pact-consumer-js-dsl/CONTRIBUTING.md

 When a stable version X.Y.Z can be released:

 * Increment the version in package.json
+* Update the CHANGELOG.md with the commits since the last release using the command:

+    $ git log --pretty=format:'  * %h - %s (%an, %ad)'

+Do not include commit messages that will not affect end users (eg. refactoring, updates to README files etc.)

+* Commit

     $ git commit -am "Releasing version X.Y.Z"
     $ git push